milorad-co/milorad-installer/README.md

 This script uses the `git` command to install applications in the directory /opt/milorad/ (on Linux) or C:\Program Files\milorad\ (on Windows), then creates functions to easily start them from the terminal!
 The applications it can install are:
 1. GUMP - The GNU Useless Manipulation Program, for Windows, Linux, and development.

 Many more apps are currently in development.
+The full list of them is on the [Milorad Website](https://milorad-co.github.io/).
 # How to install
 ## For Linux
 For Debian-based Linux distros (such as Ubuntu, Linux Mint, MX Linux, Kali Linux, Deepin, Pop!_OS, Zorin OS, antiX, Devuan, KDE Neon, and more), paste the following command block into your terminal and press enter (there is no need to download the milorad.sh file):